Department of Business & Design

 B.S., University of Michigan

-B.S., Monmouth University
+B.S., University of the Arts

 Joseph M. Monahan, Professor of Business